cdchopitea/London_Bicycles/README.md

 While analyzing the data I noted that the table about rides has the latest date entry in 2017 while stations is updating in real time.
 Therefore, a deeper understanding of how supply/demand is throughout the day is necessary.
 For the purpose however, three periods of time were looked at for this analysis, 12:00 and 17:00 UTC of March 27, 2020 and again on March 28, 2020 at 13:00 UTC.
 The idea was to observe if the same stations were recurrently empty.
  <br>
  <br>
 There are only two stations that appear to be empty in at least 2 out of the 3 time periods this are ‘Breams Buildings, Holborn’ and ‘Christian Street, Whitechapel’ (Exhibit 5, 6 & 7).
-What is more, these stations are not in a frequently use route (Table 11).
-Only ‘Park Lane, Hyde Park’ which appears empty in the 3rd period seems of concern since this station has frequent use (Table 3 & 11).
+What is more, these stations are not in a frequently use route (Exhibit 3).
+Only ‘Park Lane, Hyde Park’ which appears empty in the 3rd period seems of concern since this station has frequent use (Exhibit 3 & 7).
 This station is widely used by the pleasure riders, an important group for the company.
-As well, there are only 7 empty stations in period 1 and 3 (Table 1 & 2).
+As well, there are only 7 full stations in period 1 and 3 (Exhibit 8 & 9).
 And again, none of these stations are in a busy route.
 Finally, the relationship between time of day and most frequent end and start stations was looked at.
-Again, this confirmed that the most frequently used stations based on time seem to have an adequate supply and demand (Table 13).
+Again, this confirmed that the most frequently used stations based on time seem to have an adequate supply and demand (Exhibit 10).
  <br>
  <br>
 Overall, there appears to be neither a big problem with empty nor full stations.
 There are 781 stations of which only a very small proportion are empty or full.
 What is more these stations appear to be quite far from each other, meaning that a customer could go to the next closest station either to grab a bike or park.
 So, the problem does not appear to be of big concern, of course this situation could be improved but it will require a financial investment from the company, and it does not seem to be necessary or urgent to address every single empty station, especially if it is not in a frequently use route, and the empty stations are not always the same one (based on these periods).